AresDev/aresdev.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+# subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Armando Restrepo.

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I'm a full stack developer with main focus on mobile applications development, I have experience building native applications in both iOS and Android platforms using its respective APIs but I've also have knowledge and experience building apps using single base code technologies like Ionic and NativeScript.